-Recommendation Action Champion Target Start & Completion Dates Status/Notes Management should be grooming "heirs-apparent" to ensure continuity of leadership.
+Recommendation Action Champion Target Start & Completion Dates Status Notes (last update 2022) Management should be grooming "heirs-apparent" to ensure continuity of leadership.
 This is particularly concerning because the same issue was raised by the previous PMEL Review Panel and little has been done to address it.
-The cooperative institute arrangement would be more advantageous to PMEL if it were used as a pathway to permanent PMEL employment for those people who demonstrate leadership qualities.
-Relying on a mechanism where a high percentage of the leadership team are essentially temporary employees is not in the laboratory's best interest.
+The cooperative institute arrangement would be more advantageous to PMEL if it were used as a pathway to perma- nent PMEL employment for those people who demonstrate leadership qualities.
+Relying on a mechanism where a high percentage of the leadership team are essentially temporary employees is not in the labora- tory's best interest.
 The time is now to groom the next generation of leaders.
-This is particularly important in order to afford continuity to the timeseries that have been a hallmark of the lab. a) Identify needed expertise through strategic planning processes b) As resources allow, increase federal staff c) Build more explicit succession plan within strategic plan process. d) Promote leadership and development and other professional development activities a) PMEL Leadership b) PMEL Leadership and supervisors as appropriate c) PMEL Leadership d) PMEL Leadership and supervisors a-d) Start: April 2021 Intended to be ongoing.
-PMEL can take advantage of existing hiring and retention tools, e.g. adding career ladders to positions, promoting training and development opportunities, using Pathways, Direct Hire Authorities, etc. to achieve some of the succession planning goals.
-NOAA and DOC offer a variety of opportunities to teach, train, and advance federal employees to leadership opportunities.
-Over the past 5 years, several PMEL employees have participated in NOAA and DOC leadership programs (e.g., NRAP, LCDP, mentoring, details, etc.).
-PMEL will continue to promote these and other leadership opportunities.
-Cooperative Institutes are a valuable tool in exposing potential PMEL federal employees to the federal government and vice versa.
-Indeed, over the past 5 years, PMEL has hired at least five previous CI employees as permanent Federal employees through the competitive processes required by federal law.
-PMEL will continue to take advantage of the opportunities afforded by NOAA's CI Cooperative Agreement.
-In these efforts, as a federal organization, PMEL is constrained by merit system principles, and cannot target hires to specific people 4.
-PMEL must develop a strategy for identifying when a project area has reached its research plateau and should transition from research to operation, effectively shifting the budget burden for that topical area to a) Convene a science leadership retreat to identify criteria for onboarding, continuing and phasing out research themes a) PMEL Leadership b) PMEL Leadership a) Retreat to be convened July 2021 b) July 2021 c) 2022 PMEL's 2021-2030 Strategic Plan, which will guide the leadership retreat and other processes, is anticipated to be finalized February 2021.
+This is particularly important in order to afford continuity to the time series that have been a hallmark of the lab. a) Identify needed expertise through strategic planning processes. b) As resources allow, increase federal staff. c) Build more explicit succession plan within strategic planning process. d) Promote leadership development and other professional development activities. a) PMEL Leadership b) PMEL Leadership and supervisors as appropriate c) PMEL Leadership d) PMEL Leadership and supervisors a-c) Completed d) Intended to be ongoing PMEL can take advan- tage of existing hiring and retention tools, e.g. adding career ladders to posi- tions, promoting training and development oppor- tunities, using Pathways, Direct Hire Authorities, etc. to achieve some of the succession planning goals.
+NOAA and DOC offer a variety of opportunities to teach, train, and advance federal employees to lead- ership opportunities.
+Over the past 5 years, several PMEL employees have participated in NOAA and DOC leadership programs (e.g., NRAP, LCDP, men- toring, details, etc.).
+PMEL will continue to promote these and other leader- ship opportunities.
+Cooperative Institutes are a valuable tool in exposing potential PMEL federal employees to the feder- al government and vice versa.
+Indeed, over the past 5 years, PMEL has hired at least five previous CI employees as perma- nent Federal employees through the competitive processes required by federal law.
+PMEL will continue to take advan- tage of the opportunities afforded by NOAA's CI Cooperative Agreement.
+As base funds allow, PMEL will make federal hires in priority areas, using federal Merit System principles.
+However, only ~10% of cur- rent base funds are used for hires at the CI.
+PMEL hired one CI employee into a permanent federal posi- tion in FY21.
+PMEL has made 8 hires using special authorities.
+Additionally, PMEL is currently working to use a direct hire authority to inter- nally promote an employee to supervisory status, who will lead a new lab division.
+This individual has already taken leadership train- ing, and we are providing opportunities to others who have expressed a further desire for such training.